SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Stainless steel gets its name from the fact it doesn't rust.
 We buy it for point forty bits per pound."

-They all got a good look at the metal before she put it back and they moved onto the next bin.
+They all got a good look at the metal before she put it back and they moved on to [MOVE ON IS A PHRASAL VERB HERE; TO IS ITS PREPOSITION.
+"ONTO" MEANS THEY CLIMB ATOP A BIN] the next bin.

 "This is our last bin.
 It's for batteries."
 She levitated out a big battery and showed them.
 "Batteries are used to store electricity in a portable manner."